spring-attic/spring-security-oauth/docs/oauth2.md

 The URL paths provided by the framework are `/oauth/authorize` (the authorization endpoint), `/oauth/token` (the token endpoint), `/oauth/confirm_access` (user posts approval for grants here), `/oauth/error` (used to render errors in the authorization server), `/oauth/check_token` (used by Resource Servers to decode access tokens), and `/oauth/token_key` (exposes public key for token verification if using JWT tokens).

 N.B. the Authorization endpoint `/oauth/authorize` (or its mapped alternative) should be protected using Spring Security so that it is only accessible to authenticated users.
-For instance using a standard Spring Security `WebSecurityConfigurer`:
+For instance, using a standard Spring Security `WebSecurityConfigurer`:

 ```
    @Override